mondyfy/nepal-info/README.md

 </tr>
 </table>

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+This project adheres to the [all-contributors](https://github.com/all-contributors/all-contributors) specification, and we welcome contributions of any kind!